SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/README.md

 copy_of_copy_final
 ```

-## Sandbox experiment checklist
+## Before starting any sandbox experiment

-Before starting a sandbox experiment, confirm:
+Before starting, confirm:

-- [ ] I am working in the assigned sandbox workspace
+* [ ] I am working in the assigned Fabric Sandbox Workspace
-- [ ] I am using public, mocked, synthetic, or approved non-sensitive data
+* [ ] I am using only public, mocked, synthetic, or approved non-sensitive data
-- [ ] I understand the purpose of the experiment
+* [ ] I understand the purpose of the experiment
-- [ ] I know which artefact I should use
+* [ ] I know which artefact I should use
-- [ ] I will not overwrite shared starter artefacts
+* [ ] I will not overwrite shared starter artefacts
-- [ ] I will name my work clearly
+* [ ] I will name my work clearly
-- [ ] I understand that sandbox outputs are not production assets
+* [ ] I understand that sandbox outputs are not production assets
-- [ ] I will document assumptions, caveats, and limitations
+* [ ] I will document assumptions, caveats, and limitations
-- [ ] I know when to ask for help
+* [ ] I know when to ask for help

 ## When a sandbox idea becomes a real use case